WHMCS/developer-docs/provisioning-modules/admin-dashboard-widgets.md

 +++

 Admin Dashboard widgets display on the Admin Area homepage.
-They allow you to provide access to important module information and functionality on the Admin Area dashboard.
+They provide access to important module information and functionality on the Admin Area dashboard.

 For example, the following code defines a dashboard widget: